hardisj/erinsaudiocorner/content/english/driveunits/AudioFrogGB60.md

 <br><br>

 I use this speaker in my own car.
-Its compact size combined with high power handling, "made for car audio" design and relatively good linear excursion make it a nice choice if you are trying to eek out the last n-th percentage of performance in your car audio system.
+I am very happy with it.
+Its compact size combined with high power handling, "made for car audio" design and good linear excursion make it a nice choice if you are trying to eek out the last n-th percentage of performance in your car audio system.
 Used with a proper high-pass filter (mine are crossed at 80Hz/48dB L-R slope), they have plenty of low distortion output.

 AudioFrog recommends a bandpass range of 70Hz to 3.5kHz with &ge;12dB/octave slopes.
 Based on this data, that's reasonable.
 Output desires and implementation in to your own system will yield where to fall within those bounds.